suhaib-mousa/Abp.Posts/blob-storing/digital-ocean.md

 var client = new AmazonS3Client("YOUR-ACCESS-KEY", "YOUR-SECRET-KEY", config);
 ```

-Since **ABP does not provide a direct way to set `ServiceURL`**, we **must replace the default `AmazonS3Client` factory**.

-### Custom Amazon S3 Client Factory

-The following implementation ensures every S3 request is correctly routed to DigitalOcean Spaces:
+Since ABP doesn’t support setting the `ServiceURL` directly, we must **replace the default S3 client factory**, here’s how you override the **default Amazon S3 client** in ABP:

 ```csharp
 using Amazon.S3;